 Julia Tchou, MD, PhD, FACS is on the front lines of innovative breast cancer research.
 As principal investigator of a clinical study kicking off this month at Penn Medicine, Dr. Tchou and her team will test a new approach to treatment for patients with early stage breast cancer.
 The approach combines immunotherapy and radiation with the hope that the pairing will make patients' bodies more receptive to treatment without the use of chemotherapy.

-We sat down with Dr. Tchou, breast surgeon and Co-Director of the Rena Rowan Breast Center at the Perelman Center for Advanced Medicine, to hear more about the study’s origins, the research behind it, and her hope for the future of breast cancer treatment options.
+We sat down with Dr. Tchou, breast surgeon and Director of Breast Surgery Research, to hear more about the study's origins, the research behind it, and her hope for the future of breast cancer treatment options.

 Dr. Tchou, you initiated and are leading a new breast cancer research study that combines immunotherapy and radiation.
 How did this study come about?